 Football in the United States.
 If it's autumn and your network carries the NFL, expect a pop-up ad or commercial every five minutes reminding you when the next game is and who's playing.
 Even when it's a sports station like ESPN, the NFL will be promoted far more than anything else it carries.
 Those above problems with preemption?
 Baseball fans have the same problem when they're waiting for the World Series and Fox won't cut away from James Brown and Terry Bradshaw yukking it up...

 When it comes to college football, ESPN practically runs the show; they have lucrative broadcast deals with all the major conferences (particularly the SEC, Big Ten, and ACC, among the most powerful conferences) which is a practically a license to print and give their schools money by default, ESPN chooses start times for its games, and they even coded software used by the majority of the teams to help build their game schedules.
-During the post-season, they have broadcast rights to the majority of bowl games, and even run nine of their own.
+During the post-season, they have broadcast rights to the majority of bowl games (including the all-important BCS, and its successor for 2014-15, the College Football Playoff), and even run nine of their own.